DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

   tool use appearing alongside a new, more humanlike jawbone from this period.

+## Phase 2: The Species Diversification (≈800,000 years ago)

+- Myth Lens: **The Werdh-anes** create seven distinct human species within the Garden and disperse them across Earth’s different environments.
+- Science Lens: The emergence of multiple human species (Homo heidelbergensis, early Neanderthal lineages, Denisovan ancestors) across different geographical regions, each adapted to specific environmental conditions.
+- Cross-links: This explains the sudden appearance of diverse human species in the archaeological record.
+Archaeological Anomalies → multiple species emergence; Glossary → Homo heidelbergensis, Neanderthals, Denisovans.

-## Phase 2: The Awakening of Potential (≈650,000–300,000 years ago)
+## Phase 3: The Natural Evolution Period (≈650,000–300,000 years ago)

-- Myth lens: Rise of Ummānu/Umannu—the artisan/specialist potential
-  emerges.
+- Myth Lens: The dispersed species develop naturally according to their environmental adaptations, with dormant **Werdh-anes** programming gradually activating.
-- Science lens: Emergence of Homo heidelbergensis; cranial capacity expansion; increasing technological complexity trending toward Mode 3.
+- Science Lens: Continued evolution of the dispersed human species;
+  cranial capacity expansion; increasing technological complexity;
+  mastery of fire and tool-making.
 - Cross-links: Archaeological Anomalies → technology transitions;
-  Glossary → Umannu.
+  Glossary → Homo heidelbergensis evolution.
-- The Recovery: Around 813,000 years ago, humanity began a 20-fold demographic recovery, with the population growing to approximately 30,000 individuals.
-This rapid expansion was fueled by climate improvement and the mastery of controlled fire, with definitive evidence around 790,000 years ago.
+- The Recovery: Following dispersal, the human populations expand and adapt to their new environments, developing the characteristics we see in the archaeological record.

-## Phase 3: The Specialist Divergence (≈80,000–40,000 years ago)
+## Phase 4: The Regional Adaptations (≈80,000–40,000 years ago)

 - Myth lens: Divergence into specialist lineages—Igigi (biological specialists, “watchers”) and Apkallu (cultural specialists, sages).